oidoid/nature-elsewhere/readme.md

 was very easy for me to envision and reason about conceptually, both technically and visually, and I never thought of it any other way.
 However, I don't think it fit in well with the themes of adventure and exploration nearly so well.
-I had a hard time picturing exploration without adding the usual platform mechanics of jumping from place to place.
+I had a hard time picturing exploring without adding the usual platform mechanics of jumping from place to place.
 I love pre-scripted content but it felt much too linear.
 My feelings were that I wanted to avoid platformer mechanics if possible because there are many such games and I think it could distract from a sense of wandering.
-Maybe it wouldn't have been bad if I had been able to do some kind of enjoyable water physics but bah.
+Maybe it wouldn't have been bad if I had been able to do some kind of enjoyable water physics but I didn't try.

 So eventually I worked my way towards an isometric style which has been very difficult for me to visualize but has the atmosphere I was seeking.
-I played a lot of Diablo II and a little SimCity 2000 but throughout development and long before, I always come back to "a simple good game would be a nature-y take on Super Mario Bros.
+I played a lot of Diablo II and a little SimCity 2000 but throughout development and long before, I always came back to "a simple good game would be a nature-y take on Super Mario Bros.
 3."
 Nature Elsewhere is kind of a mix of them all, I suppose.

 I drew a lot of contrast, pixeling, and inspiration in general from